cmitt23/chris-mitton-site/README.md

 # chris-mitton-site
-This is the repo for the chris-mitton.com site
+This is the repo for chris-mitton.com